huidaoli/huidaoli_LRPSFV/README.md

 In the development of vehicle logistics resource planning system, the software development environment used in this project are as follows:
            A server-side
 ===============
-The ☑ operating system: Windows 7.
+    ☑ operating system: Windows 7.
     ☑ server: Apache 6.0.
     ☑ PHP software: PHP5.0.
     ☑ database: MySQL 5.0.
     ☑ development tools: Dreamweaver 8.
-The ☑ Browser: IE6 and above.
+    ☑ Browser: IE6 and above.
     ☑ Resolution: 1024 × 768 pixels, the best results.
     2 client
 ==============
-The ☑ Browser: IE6 and above.
+    ☑ Browser: IE6 and above.
     ☑ Resolution: 1024 × 768 pixels, the best results.
 4. Database design
 ===============
 The Vehicle Logistics resource planning system must have the support of the database, all data should be stored in the database, to facilitate the administrator vehicles, orders and customer information.
 If there is no database support, vehicle logistics resource planning system will not make any sense.
 This section vehicle logistics resource planning system database design in detail.